112 Main Street

 Carol, Library Page: Having lived in Kennebunk for most of my life, I have been coming to KFL since the '60s.
 This library and its staff helped me write many a high school and college term paper.
 I have worked and volunteered here for over 40 years, and it has been a rewarding experience to help serve the diverse needs of our community and the surrounding towns.
 Now that I am semi-retired, I have time to indulge in gardening, hiking, bicycling, reading and doing jigsaw and crossword puzzles.

 Denise Dion, Library Assistant: I fell in love with reading at a young age and remember my favorite activity during summer vacation was visiting the bookmobile.
-I loved how books could transport me around the world to a country or culture that was different than my own.
+I loved how books could transport me around the world to a country or culture that was different from my own.
 This exploration influenced my desire to live in cities as a young person where life was more diverse and exciting.
 I enjoy working at KFL because the staff is supportive and willing to be a sounding board for program ideas.
-I live locally in Kennebunk with my cat, Paix.
-I enjoy designing jewelry in my downtime and have a shop on Etsy.
-I am an avid gardener, and I love walking on the beach, hiking, traveling with my two sons and daughter-in-law, and most of all, spending time with my grandson, John.
+I live in Biddeford Pool with my cat, Paix.
+I enjoy designing jewelry in my downtime and sell jewelry on Down East Magazine's website as well as my own shop on Etsy.
+I love walking on the beach, hiking, and traveling with my two sons and daughter-in-law.
+Most of all, I enjoy spending time with my grandson, Fin.

 Kat Boucher, Library Assistant: As a lifelong resident of Kennebunk, the town, this library and the Great State of Maine have my heart.
 When I landed the position of Administrative Assistant at KFL in May of 2013, I found my dream employer and coworkers.
 Two years ago I shared my goal of switching to a Library Assistant position in January 2021.
 During the Covid 19 shutdown I was able to achieve Advanced Librarianship Certification from Maine State Library.
 With the support of my coworkers, my dream came true!
 Reading has always been my companion: with books from the original kid's section in the old basement at KFL to fiction and nonfiction stacks to Overdrive and Cloud Library, I have been able to explore new genres and find comfort in old favorites.
 Audio books are my newest obsession.
 I am blessed to have my family, longtime friends and church members close by me.
 I enjoy the outdoors in all four seasons, our beaches, lakes and rivers.
 Traveling, gardening, cooking and being with my grandkids fill my spare hours and help me find joy.